-Blue Ridge Community College certified as North Carolina's 16th Bee Campus USA affiliate.
+Blue Ridge is North Carolina’s 16th Bee Campus USA affiliate.

 Bees and other pollinators—butterflies, hummingbirds, flies, beetles, and wasps—are an integral part of healthy ecosystems.
 These pollinators spread pollen to help plants reproduce, promoting biodiversity.
 They are responsible for the reproduction of ninety percent of the world’s wild plant and tree species.

 Worldwide, many pollinator species are suffering.
 Worker bee colonies are particularly in danger as they are affected by colony collapse disorder, a phenomenon that has already resulted in the death of approximately 50% of bee hives in North America.

 In February 2017, Blue Ridge Community College and Bee Campus USA announced that Blue Ridge Community College is the 16th educational institution in the nation to be certified as an affiliate of the Bee Campus USA program.